cyberark/ansible-isp-collection/docs/cyberark_account.md

             - The initial password for the creation of the account
         required: false
         type: str
+    new_secret:
+        description:
+            - The new secret/password to be stored in CyberArk Vault.
+        type: str
     username:
         description:
-            - The username associated with the account
+            - The username associated with the account.
         required: false
         type: str
-    secret_management
+    secret_management:
         description:
-            - Set of parameters associated with the management of the credential
+            - Set of parameters associated with the management of the credential.
         required: false
+        type: dict
         suboptions:
             automatic_management_enabled:
                 description:
-                        - Parameter that indicates whether the CPM will manage the password or not
+                    - Parameter that indicates whether the CPM will manage the password or not.
-                    default: true
+                default: false
                 type: bool
             manual_management_reason:
                 description:
-                        - String value indicating why the CPM will NOT manage the password
+                    - String value indicating why the CPM will NOT manage the password.
                 type: str
             management_action:
                 description:
-                        - CPM action flag to be placed on the account object for credential rotation
+                    - CPM action flag to be placed on the account object for credential rotation.
                 choices: [change, change_immediately, reconcile]
                 type: str
             new_secret:
                 description:
-                        - The actual password value that will be assigned for the CPM action to be taken
+                    - The actual password value that will be assigned for the CPM action to be taken.
                 type: str
             perform_management_action:
                 description:
-                        - C(always) will perform the management action in every action
+                    - C(always) will perform the management action in every action.
-                        - C(on_create) will only perform the management action right after the account is created
+                    - C(on_create) will only perform the management action right after the account is created.
                 choices: [always, on_create]
                 default: always
                 type: str
     remote_machines_access:
         description:
-            - Set of parameters for defining PSM endpoint access targets
+            - Set of parameters for defining PSM endpoint access targets.
         required: false
         type: dict
         suboptions:
             remote_machines:
                 description:
-                        - List of targets allowed for this account
+                    - List of targets allowed for this account.
                 type: str
             access_restricted_to_remote_machines:
                 description:
-                        - Whether or not to restrict access only to specified remote machines
+                    - Whether or not to restrict access only to specified remote machines.
                 type: bool
     platform_account_properties:
         description:
             - Object containing key-value pairs to associate with the account, as defined by the account platform.
 These properties are validated against the mandatory and optional properties of the specified platform's definition.
 Optional properties that do not exist on the account will not be returned here.
 Internal properties are not returned.
         required: false
         type: dict
         suboptions:
             KEY:
                 description:
                     - Freeform key value associated to the mandatory or optional property assigned to the specified Platform's definition.
                 aliases: [Port, ExtrPass1Name, database]
                 type: str
 ```

 ## Example Playbooks